Aditya10403/Java/README.md

 - **`Java Micro Edition (Java ME)`**: This edition is designed for resource-constrained devices such as embedded systems, mobile devices, and IoT devices.
 - **`JavaFX`**: A platform for creating rich internet applications using a lightweight user interface API.

-### Java Development Kit (JDK)
-The JDK is a software development kit used to develop Java applications.
-It includes the Java Runtime Environment (JRE), an interpreter/loader (Java), a compiler (javac), an archiver (jar), a documentation generator (Javadoc), and other tools needed for Java development.

 ## Getting Started with Java Development
 To start developing in Java, follow these steps: